Guides

 Dash Container, Phoenix Park

 Park your food truck on the edge of the Phoenix Park and you’ve got the ideal location for a post-walk refuel.
-That’s the winning philosophy at Dash, which serves fresh smoothies and delicious ‘doorstep’ sandwiches that are perfect for a picnic with your pup.
-Show up on Thursday and they’ll treat your fur baby to a complimentary puppuccino.
+That’s the winning philosophy at Dash Container, which serves fresh smoothies and delicious ‘doorstep’ sandwiches that are perfect for a picnic with your pup.
+Show up on a Thursday and they’ll treat your fur baby to a complimentary puppuccino.

 Happy Out, Bull Island

 There are dog bowls aplenty and puppuccinos on the menu at Happy Out on Clontarf’s Bull Island.
-For humans there are sensational toasties, which you can eat at the outdoor tables that sit on the edge of the beach with fine views of the city.
+For humans there are sensational toasties, which you can eat in the outdoor seating area on the edge of the beach with fine views of the city.

 Cloud Café, North Strand